Puma Bravery Review Facts

 The Puma Bravery is a lightweight, neutral shoe that still manages to provide an adequate amount of stability.
 The shoe’s upper, made of a performance mesh, helps keep the foot snug and secure with the help of the shoe’s traditional lacing system.
 The strong rubber outsole and foam cushioning provide elements of stability needed during impact, so the runner can push offer more effectively and comfortably.
 While these elements definitely help create a stable shoe, if stability is an issue for you during running, the Motion Control

-category of shoe may offer better selections.
+category of the shoe may be a better option.

 The Puma Bravery has a midsole drop of 10mm.
 This an adequate drop for runners who need a bit more cushioning, which this shoe definitely provides, as is evident from the EVA foam midsole and liberal rubber outsole.
 There will be more heel support which is good for runners just starting out or who need a little bit more cushioning.